Leading the way.

 EXECUTIVE VICE PRESIDENT & COO

-Mr. Price is Executive Vice President, Chief Operating Officer and co-Founder of Promontory Therapeutics, and has been responsible for strategy and operations across the company's activities since inception.
-He was named a 2022 Emerging Pharma Leader by Pharmaceutical Executive.
+Mr. Price is Executive VP, Chief Operating Officer and co-Founder of Promontory Therapeutics, and has been responsible for strategy and operations across the company's activities since inception.
+He was named an Emerging Pharma Leader by Pharmaceutical Executive magazine in 2022, and the only company co-founder.
+He represented the company as a Prix Galien Best Startup Nominee in 2023.

-Mr. Price negotiated the original license for the company's PT-112 development program, and helps to oversee clinical and translational research and development, and manufacturing.
-He is further responsible for the company's clinical trials collaboration jointly with Pfizer and Merck KGaA, Darmstadt, Germany, and its CRADA with the National Cancer Institute (NCI) .
+Mr. Price helped negotiate the original license for the company's PT-112 development program, and helps to oversee clinical and translational research and development, manufacturing and external relations.
+He was responsible for the company's clinical trials collaboration jointly with Pfizer and Merck KGaA, Darmstadt, Germany, leads its relationship under a formal CRADA with the National Cancer Institute (NCI), and serves as the U.S. regulatory agent with FDA.

 He previously held research and managerial roles in the NGO and non-profit sectors working in the US and Germany.
-He holds an AB from Princeton University, graduating summa cum laude and Phi Beta Kappa, and earned his MBA from Columbia Business School, where he was a Chazen Society Fellow in International Business.
+He holds an AB from Princeton University, graduating summa cum laude and Phi Beta Kappa, and earned his MBA from Columbia Business School as a Chazen Society Fellow in International Business.

 • Johan Baeck, MD